radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-0.md

 - Groups Builder wizard
 - Groups Migration wizard
 - SAML Attribute Service (querying RadiantOne as a SAML attribute service)
-- SPML and DSML access to RadiantOne
+- SPML and DSML access to RadiantOne and proxy views to these services.
 - Log2DB and runAccessLog2DB.bat (replaced by fluentd and ElasticSearch for log aggregation).